MilaNLProc/honest/README.rst

 Citation
 --------

-Please use the following bibtex entry if you use this model in your project:
+Please use the following bibtex entry if you use this score in your project:

 ::

   @inproceedings{nozza-etal-2021-honest,
-    title = "{HONEST}: Measuring Hurtful Sentence Completion in Language Models", author = "Nozza, Debora  and
-      Bianchi, Federico  and
-      Hovy, Dirk",
-    booktitle = "Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies", month = jun,
+    title = {"{HONEST}: Measuring Hurtful Sentence Completion in Language Models"}, author = "Nozza, Debora and Bianchi, Federico  and Hovy, Dirk", booktitle = "Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies", month = jun,
     year = "2021",